 What to Plant in Your Fall GardenJust because summer is over doesn’t mean it’s too late to plant.
 Extend the gardening season and get a jumpstart on spring by putting these plants in the ground now.

 To many, the arrival of Labor Day means summer is over, but for gardeners looking to stretch out the growing season, it signifies a new opportunity for planting.
-Between now and the time we turn the clocks back in early November is one of the best times of year to plant spring-blooming bulbs, cool-season annuals and vegetables, and many trees, shrubs and perennials.
-Cooler temperatures and soaking fall rains will help your plants establish stronger root systems before their winter slumber.
+From early fall through most of November is one of the best times of year to plant spring-blooming bulbs, cool-season annuals and vegetables, as well as many trees, shrubs, and perennials.

 If you’ve had little success with fall planting in the past, you may be choosing the wrong plants or you’re not getting them in the ground soon enough before your region’s typical first frost date.
 Here are some foolproof plants to put in your fall garden, plus tips on when and how to plant them for the best results.